Skip to content

 Goal

-This use manual should enable you to use the HelloDATA platform and illustrate the features of the product and how to use them.
+This user manual should enable you to use the HelloDATA platform and illustrate the features of the product and how to use them.

 → More about the Platform and its architecture you can find on Architecture & Concepts.